EleonGameStudiosSA/OfficialEmpyrionDiscord/.github/contributing.md

 - Do not modify the Intro Info

 You are able to create new keys with new info.
 If you do so be sure to mention this info in your pull-request so the menu can be updated with this.

+### Note: Updated entries will be visible in the FAQ Menu when the pull request is approved and merged.
+For new entries the code needs to be changed